qmBase/docs/docs/installation.md

 slug: /installation
 ---

-## How to install qmBase on local the server
+## How to install qmBase on local Windows server

 Prerequisites